Joeyetinghan/starter-hugo-portfolio-theme/content/poster/scheduling/index.md

 # projects:
 #   - example
 ---
-We are working with Cornell Registar and Engineering Advising to design optimization models that facilitate exam schedulings and freshmen engineering seminar schedulings.
+We are working with Cornell Registar and Engineering Advising to design optimization models that facilitate final exam scheduling and freshmen engineering seminar scheduling.